 Putting aside the first issue of traditional reproducibility, for which longstanding solutions exist, I encourage the federal government, in concert with the scientific community, to consider how the current set of laws and funding agency practices do not support the production of reproducible computational science.

 There are two primary laws come to bear on this idea of computational reproducibility.
-The first is copyright law, which adheres to software and to some degree to data.
-Software and data from scientific research should not receive the same legal protection as most original artistic works receive from copyright law.
-These objects should be made openly available by default (rather than closed by copyright law by default) with attribution for the creators.
+The first is copyright law, which adheres to software and arguably to some degree to data.
+Software and data from scientific research, in particular federally funded scientific research, should be made openly available by default (rather than closed by copyright law by default) with attribution for the creators.
+This allows the computational research process to conform more closely to the scientific method.

-Secondly, the Bayh-Dole Act from 1980 is having the effect of creating less transparency and less knowledge and technology transfer due to the use of the computer in scientific research.
-Bayh-Dole charges the institutions that support research, such as universities, to use the patent system for inventions that derive under its auspices.
-Since software may be patentable, this introduces a barrier to knowledge transfer and reproducibility.
-A research compendia would include code and would be made openly available, where as Bayh-Dole adds an incentive to create a barrier by introducing the option to patent software.
+Secondly, the Bayh-Dole Act from 1980 charges the institutions that support research, such as universities, to use the patent system for inventions that derive under its auspices.
+Since software may be patentable, this introduces a potential barrier to knowledge transfer and reproducibility.
 Rather than openly available software, a request to license patented software would need to submitted to the University and appropriate rates negotiated.
-For the scientific community, this is equivalent to closed unusable code.
+For the scientific community, this would likely be equivalent to closed unusable code.
+Research codes need to be seen as accelerators of scientific research and discovery and a community resource (with attribution) like scientific results.

 I encourage you to rethink the legal environment that attends to the digital objects produced by scientific research in support of research findings: the software; the data; and the digital article.
-Science, as a rule, demands that these be made openly available to society (as do scientists) and unfortunately they are frequently captured by external third parties, using copyright transfer and patents, that restrict access to knowledge and information that has arisen from federal funding.
-This retards American innovation and competitiveness.
+Science, as a rule, demands that these be made openly available to society (as does scientific community) and unfortunately they can be captured by external third parties, using copyright transfer and patents, that restrict access to knowledge and information that has arisen from federal funding.
+This slows American innovation and competitiveness without offsetting gains.

 Finally, I suggest a different wording for point 11 in your request.
-Scientific findings are not the level at which to think about reproducibility, it is better to think about enabling the replication of the research process that is associated with published results, rather than the findings themselves.
+Scientific findings are not the level at which to think about reproducibility, it is more productive to think about enabling the replication of the research process that is associated with published results.
 This is what provides for research that is reproducible and reliable.
-When different processes are compared, whether or not they produce the same result, the availability of code and data will enable the reconciliation of differences in methods.
-Open data and code permit reproducibility in this sense and increase the reliability of the scholarly record by permitting error detection and correction.
+When different processes are compared, whether or not they produce the same result, the availability of code and data can provide the only way to reconcile differences in methods.
+Open data and code permit computational reproducibility and increase the reliability of the scholarly record by permitting error detection and correction.

 I have written extensively on all these issues.
-I encourage you to look at http://stodden.net, especially the papers and talks.
+I encourage you to look at http://stodden.net, especially my publications and talks.